alperencelik/noobspray/README.md

 # NoobSpray

-A simple playbook to install kubernetes via ansible.
+A simple playbook to install kubernetes via ansible on CentOS 7 VM's.
 Inspired by kubespray.
+Noobspray uses **kubevip** project for control plane endpoint.

 </br>